 Natalia Solián (Netflix mini-series Somos.) does an amazing job of portraying Valeria.
 This movie would not have worked if she hadn’t managed to breathe life into this character in such an organic and realistic way.
 Also absolutely brilliant is Mercedes Hernández as her aunt Isabel.
 The only person who stands by Valeria in an unwavering and unconditional way.

-Watch Huesera: The Bone Woman in theaters or on VOD
+Watch Huesera: The Bone Woman in theaters & on VOD – later on Shudder

 Michelle Garza Cervera is the director of Huesera: The Bone Woman and she also wrote the screenplay with Abia Castillo.
 This is the first feature film from Michelle Garza Cervera as both writer and director, but she has directed both short films and TV series in the past.
 Michelle Garza Cervera won awards for Huesera at both the Sitges, Torino, and Tribeca Film Festivals.